courtneyleora/Chatbot---RISE.Workshop/README.md

 2. Install required python libraries
 3. Run the application:
-    - Start the application by executing the Python script: python chatbot.py
+    - Start the application by executing the Python script: python chatbot.py This command will launch the Tkinter window displaying the chat interface.